-Valuation Date discretion) on which any market(s) represer ermined by the Board or the Management Company at their sting a meaningful portion of the Fund's portfolio is closed.
-For the considered is the market where the relevant instrument is traded. (p.com/international) Calculation method of the risk exposure Relative VaR approach using Bloomberg G appropriate reference portfolio. obal Aggregate Corporate Total Return Index hedged to USD as th • ny has full discretion over the composition of the Fund's portfolio, guidelines and restrictions, which do not provide for index-tracking holdings of the Fund (excluding derivatives) not bound by the components or weighting the calculation of the Relative VaR.
-Though the majority of the are likely to be components of the index, the Investment Adviser is of the index when selecting investments and may invest in securities of the Fund may resemble the composition and risk characteristics rmance may be meaningfully different. financial derivatives instruments", and further found in Annex 1 under "Risk management and monitoring of er details on the application of the VaR methodology and information are available upon request from the Management Company.
-Expected level of leverage 200% The Fund's level of leverage is expected to be 200% of the net assets of the Fund, as calculated using the sum of the notionals, not taking into account any netting of the derivatives and hedging arrangements that the Fund has in place at any time.
-Under certain circumstances (e.g. very low market volatility), the actual Fund's level of leverage may increase from time to time to higher levels.
-The Fund's expected level of leverage is not a regulatory limit on the Fund and there may be no action whether the actual leverage is higher or lower than the disclosed expected level of leverage.
-Hedged Equivalent Classes The Fund will aim at hedging 100% (with a reasonable margin of tolerance) of its total net assets, from USD (regardless of the underlying current exposure of the portfolio to USD) into the currency referred to in the relevant Class's designation.
-The list of available Hedged Equivalent Classes can be found online on the Management Company's webpage at capitalgroup.com/ international Cut-Off Time 1:00pm Luxembourg time on every Valuation n Date Fiscal year-end 31 December in each year Fees and charges Fund Administration Fee 0.15 % maximum Depositary and Custody Fees 0.04 % maximum
+internationally recognized norms, as an intrinsic part of principles) for identifying companies in breach of these of its investment process.
+CISA bases its decisions to buy rs and uses the above norms-based ESG screening as an sessment.

+Base Currency USD

+Valuation Date aningful portion of the Fund's portfolio is closed.
+For the d is the market where the relevant instrument is traded.
+(A

+Calculation method of the risk exposure appropriate reference portfolio.
+The Fund is actively managed.
+The Company has full subject to the relevant investment objective, guideline: objectives.
+The use of the above index is in relation to the calcula holdings of the Fund (excluding derivatives) are likely not bound by the components or weighting of the inde not included in the index.
+The degree to which the Fur of the index will vary over time and its performance ma Further information on Relative VaR can be found in A to be components of the index, the Investment Adviser is x when selecting investments and may invest in securities and may resemble the composition and risk characteristics ay be meaningfully different.
+Annex 1 under "Risk management and monitoring of on the application of the VaR methodology and information

+Expected level of leverage of the notionals, not taking into account any netting of has in place at any time.
+Under certain circumstances leverage may increase from time to time to higher lever ory limit on the Fund and there may be no action whether

+Hedged Equivalent Classes The Fund will aim at hedging 100% (with a reasonable (regardless of the underlying current exposure of the relevant Class's designation.
+The list of available Hed Management Company's webpage at capitalgroup.co ged Equivalent Classes can be found online on the

+Cut-Off Time 1:00pm Luxembourg time on every Valuation Date

+Fiscal year-end 31 December in each year

+Fees and charges 2 From 31 December 2024:

+Fund Administration Fee 3 0.15 % maximum

+Depositary and Custody Fees 4 0.04 % maximum

+From 1 January 2025:

+Annual Administration Charge 5 0.25% maximum

-Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
+2 Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
 Please see the relevant KID/KIID and the Company's annual report for details.
-4 Effective rate varies with the total assets of the Fund up to the indicated maximum.
-5 Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
+3 Effective rate varies with the total assets of the Fund up to the indicated maximum.
+4 Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
+5 Please refer to the section Charges, Expenses and Fees for the detail of what is included in the Annual Administration Charge.